-To apply for these positions please submit a: (1) current resume, (2) cover letter addressing the above qualifications, (3) list of references, (4) law school transcript (if graduated law school within past 3 years); and (5) completed Applicant Essay (available on our website under “Careers”).
+To apply for this position please submit a: (1) current resume, (2) cover letter, (3) law school transcript (official or unofficial); (4) list of references, (5) completed Supplemental Information Sheet (available on our website under “Careers”), (6) completed Applicant Essay (available on our website under “Careers”).

 The Maryland Office of the Public Defender is an Equal Opportunity Employer.
 Assistant Public Defenders are full-time employees who serve at the pleasure of the Public Defender.
 Criminal Procedure Art., Section 16-203(d).
 Assistant Public Defenders cannot engage in the private practice of law while in this position.

 * Individuals who are members of the Bar of another State must be admitted to the Maryland Bar within 18 months of start date.
 OPD will also consider applicants for this position who sat for the February Bar Examination and are currently awaiting results.
 Should those applicants not successfully become members of the Bar at the time hiring decisions are made, they will no longer be considered qualified for this position.

 Click on a link below to apply for this position: